 If the benefit allowances are clearly laid out up front, pet parents can review the benefit schedule and see what their maximum payout will be for the year before they pay for expensive treatment.
 It can be harder to determine the coverage amounts if there are multiple diagnoses or no clear diagnoses, which happens more frequently than you might think.

 Pro #3: Premiums May Be Lower

-While some of the limitations of a benefit schedule reduce the claim payout (see the cons below), lower reimbursements are generally reflected in lower pet insurance premiums than other policies that do not use benefit schedules.
+While some of the limitations of a benefit schedule reduce the claim payout (see cons below), lower reimbursements are generally reflected in lower pet insurance premiums.
 If you understand and accept the impact of the specific benefit schedule on your future claims payouts, lower premiums can be appealing.